Crypto Chart Patterns

 Search Knowledge Base by Keyword

-Updated February 2024: altFINS’ automated chart pattern recognition engine identifies 26 trading patterns across multiple time intervals (15 min, 1h, 4h, 1d), saving traders a ton of time, including:
+Updated November 2024: altFINS’ automated chart pattern recognition engine identifies 26 crypto chart patterns across multiple time intervals (15 min, 1h, 4h, 1d), saving traders a ton of time, including:

 1. Ascending / Descending Triangle